Russian VI (RUS402) Course Detail

 1 2 3 4 5

-1 To have the sufficient background in the field of translation and to use the theoretical and applied knowledge in translation.
+1 Students gain sufficient background in the field of translation and use the theoretical and applied knowledge in translation.

-2 To find, define, formulate and solve the possible problems in translation and interpreting.
+2 Students gain the skills to find, define, formulate and solve possible problems in translation and interpreting.

-3 To select and use the technical equipment in the applications of translation and interpreting; to be able to use simultaneous interpreting booth equipment.
+3 Students gain the skills to select and use technical equipment in the applications of translation and interpreting and; to be able to use simultaneous interpreting with the required equipment.

-4 To acquire the skills of translation analysis, criticism and hermeneutics
+4 Students gain the the skills of translation analysis, translation criticism and interpretation.

-5 To access information and to do research in line with that; to use data bases, translation programs and other information resources.
+5 Students gain the skills to access information and to do research to use data bases, translation programs and other information resources.

-6 To develop efficient individual and group working skills; to build self-confidence for taking responsibility.
+6 Students gain individual and group working skills and be able to to build self-confidence for taking responsibility.

-7 To build efficient verbal and spoken communication skills; to establish fluency in English and to acquire at least one foreign language.
+7 Students gain the skills to build efficient verbal and spoken communication skills in English and establish fluency in English and also, acquire the grammar and operation rules of at least one foreign language.

-8 To build the awareness for life-long learning; to catch the developments in science and technology and to sustain continuous personal development.
+8 Students gain the ability to build the awareness for life-long learning; to keep up with the developments in science and technology and to sustain personal development.

-9 To have the awareness of professional and ethical responsibility.
+9 Students gain awareness of professional and ethical responsibility.

-10 To build awareness about project management and the rights of employees and the legal consequences of translation and interpreting applications.
+10 Students can build awareness about project management, the rights of employees and the legal consequences of translation and interpreting applications.

-11 To build awareness about the universal and societal dimensions of translation and interpreting applications and to gather information about the problems of the contemporary World.
+11 Students become aware of universal and societal dimensions of translation and interpreting applications and gather information about the problems of the contemporary world.

 ECTS/Workload Table